Spartan2909/sanitise/configuration.md

 - `boolean`: Convert the argument to a Boolean.
 Numbers will be `false` if they are equal to 0, and `true` otherwise.
 Strings will be `false` if they are empty, and `true` otherwise.
 - `integer`: Convert the argument to an integer.
 Booleans will be 1 if they are `true` and 0 if they are `false`.
 Floats will be rounded down to the highest representable integer lower than them.
 Strings will be parsed into an integer, and return an error if the parsing fails.
 - `real`: Convert the argument to a float.
 Booleans will be 1.0 if they are `true` and 0.0 if they are `false`.
 Strings will be parsed into an float, and return an error if the parsing fails.
 Note that very large integers may lose precison when converted to floats.
 - `string`: Convert the argument to a string.
 All values will simply be converted to a textual representation.
+Floats with no fractional part will be displayed as an integer.
 - `round`: Rounds the argument to the closest integer.
 The argument must be a float.
 - `ceiling`: Rounds the argument to the smallest integer higher than it.
 The argument must be a float.
 - `floor`: Rounds the argument to the largest integer smaller than it.
 The argument must be a float.